-Northland Pioneer College adheres to the Association for the Assessment of Learning in Higher Education's mission statement: "Using assessment as a tool to improve student learning and institutional effectiveness in fostering student
+Northland Pioneer College agrees with the Association for the Assessment of Learning in Higher Education's mission statement that assessment is "...a tool to improve student learning and institutional effectiveness in fostering student success" (2016).

-The college uses a cyclical assessment process that is outlined in the diagram at the right.
+The college uses a continuous assessment process that is outlined in the diagram at the right.

-Planning Day is where departments and programs examine their assessment tool and data collected from the previous assessment cycle.
-Departments and programs are encouraged to choose to measure one or more of the college's general education outcomes, which include:
+Planning Day is where departments and programs examine their assessment procedures, consider tools and review data collected from previous cycles.
+Departments and programs are encouraged to align their outcomes and process with one or more of the topic areas addressed in the college's general education outcomes, which include: